certeu/morio/docs/docs/guides/idps/readme.md

     mrt: # No settings required, merely including it as a provider is sufficient
   ui:
     visibility:
-      mrt: full # Anything other 'icon' will do
+      mrt: full # Anything other than 'icon' will do
     order:
       - mrt
 ```